rubyfu/RubyFu/faqs/README.md

 No problem, DON'T HESITATE to open an [issue][1] and ask us anything anytime.

 ###### Q \ What's the communication channel of Rubyfu book
-You can contact us on one on the following channels
+You can contact us on one of the following channels

 - Twitter: [@Rubyfu][3]
 - Google+: [Rubyfu page][4]